MCPHackers/LaunchWrapper/README.md

 Arguments may be as follows:
 - `awtFrame` - disable LWJGL frame patch and use AWT (Not recommended)
 - `isom` - Launch IsomPreviewApplet
-- `forceVsync` - Launch the game with VSync enabled
+- `vsync` - Launch the game with VSync enabled
-- `forceResizable` - Early Indev and Classic don't properly update viewport, so the wrapper disables frame resizing.
+- `resizable` - Early Indev and Classic don't properly update viewport, so the wrapper disables frame resizing.
 To enable it anyway use this argument
 - `skinProxy` - **pre-c0.0.19a** / **classic** / **pre-b1.9-pre4** / **pre-1.8** / **default** - convert the skin to one of these specified formats
 	- **pre-c0.0.19a** - flatten all skin layers, flip bottom textures, mirror entire skin and crop to 64x32
 	- **classic** - flatten all skin layers, flip bottom textures and crop to 64x32